FuelLabs/sway/docs/book/src/appendix/keywords.md

 - [`allow`](https://fuellabs.github.io/sway/master/book/reference/attributes.html#allow) - overrides checks that would otherwise result in errors or warnings
 - [`doc`](https://fuellabs.github.io/sway/master/book/reference/attributes.html#doc) - specifies documentation
 - [`inline`](https://fuellabs.github.io/sway/master/book/reference/attributes.html#inline) - suggests that a copy of the attributed function should be placed in the caller, rather than generating code to call the function where it is defined
-- [`payable`](https://fuellabs.github.io/sway/master/book/reference/attributes.html#payable) - implies method is payable for complie time
+- [`payable`](https://fuellabs.github.io/sway/master/book/reference/attributes.html#payable) - implies method is payable for compile time
 - [`storage`](https://fuellabs.github.io/sway/master/book/reference/attributes.html#storage) - declaration that contains a list of stored variables
 - [`test`](https://fuellabs.github.io/sway/master/book/reference/attributes.html#test) - marks a function to be executed as a test